mmzdouc/fermo_docs/docs/modules/phenotype.qualitative.md

 - Features exclusively detected in the “positive” samples are considered phenotype/bioactivity-associated.
 - Features exclusively detected in the “negative” samples are considered NOT phenotype/bioactivity-associated.
-- For features detected in both “positive” and “negative” samples, a user-specified feature value (height or area) across “positive” and “negative” samples is compared using an user-specified algorithm.
+- For features detected in both “positive” and “negative” samples, a user-specified feature value (height or area) across “positive” and “negative” samples is compared using a user-specified algorithm.
 If the resulting quotient is greater than a user-specified ratio (fold-change), the feature is considered phenotype/bioactivity-associated; else, it is not.
-This allows to retain features that may be bioactivity-associated but are present in subinhibitory concentrations in the “negative” samples (lack of phenotypic/bioactivity readout).
+This allows to retain features that may be bioactivity-associated but are present in sub-inhibitory concentrations in the “negative” samples (lack of phenotypic/bioactivity readout).
+The fold-change is then registered as the phenotype score.

 ## Parameters